 Ethernet connectors: Use either of these connectors to connect the server to a network.

-USB connectors: Connect a USB device, such as USB mouse, keyboard, or other USB device, to any of these connectors.
+USB connectors: Connect a USB device, such as a USB mouse, keyboard, or other USB device, to any of these connectors.

 Video connector: Connect a monitor to this connector.
-The video connectors on the front and rear of the server can be used simultaneously.